imdatcandan/WunderCars/README.md

 * ModelMapper to convert ApiModel to DomainModel and DomainModel to UiModel
 * Coil for Image loading
 * Basic Error Handling
-* Navigation architecture component to go to ImagePreviewScreen
+* Navigation architecture component to go to Detail Page

 What would I do if I had more time?
 * Better UI implementation